MediaMath/t1-node/README.md

 To run integration tests, copy `.env.template` to `.env` and fill in the required values.

 `npm run integration` will run integration tests with Mocha.

+## FAQ

+**The EntityList I requested has an empty `entities` object but the metadata has a nonzero count!
+What gives?**

+t1-node returns an ES6 generator for the `entities` property, which looks like an empty object if you inspect it in the node REPL.
+You can iterate over it using `for (let ... of)`, or simply call `entities.next().value` to get each entity.
+[Check out the Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) for more information on iterators and generators.

+**There's a feature that isn't supported yet!
+Can you add it?**

+Yep!
+Please check the [open isses](https://github.com/MediaMath/t1-node/issues) to see if this is already a known problem or request.
+If it is, we'd love to hear your comments and ideas on how best to approach it.
+If not, please [create an issue](https://github.com/MediaMath/t1-node/issues/new).
+Alternatively, consider contributing to the project

+**I want to contribute!
+Is that OK?**

+Yes!
+PRs are more than welcome.
+Please review the [contributing guidelines](CONTRIBUTING.md) on how best to go about this.